galtproject/galtproject-docs/en/Whitepaper.md

 #### Oracles
 If someone wants to create a token of land plot or building floor, there should be decentralized self-governed mechanism for checking property rights and geographic coordinates.
 In Galt Project this function perfom Oracles.
 They are independent economic agents, who approve new token creation for reward.
 Also they perform different operations: valuation, custodian service etc. Oracles have a deposit, which can be written of.
 To be able to earn reward they buy and deposit protocol governance token - ERC20 GALT Token.
+This deposit can be written of by governance mechanism described below.

 #### Custodians
 For operations like land and real easte trading and p2p loans (with land and real estate as collateral) on Ethereum, Property owners in some jurisdictions need a decentralized third party - Custodians.
 Custodians are legal entities in reliable jurisdictions.
 They are temporary owners of land or real estate and are legally obliged to re-register these rights in the state registry to the owner of the token.
 Also, they can convert fiat income from real estate to Ether or Stablecoins and transfer them to token owners.
 To provide paid services they need a security deposit, blocked in the smart contract.
 In case of an error or fraud, the deposit will be written off and used for prosecution and damages cover.
 Custodians get a reward from token holders for interaction with government agencies and like other Oracles.
 They act like a supranational property guarantor.